Our office will be closed Monday 5/29/23 in honor of Memorial Day. Orders made this day will be processed 5/30/23.

-Gas detector tubes use well established technology to take 'grab samples' of suspected gases.
-The readings are generally referred to as 'qualitative', since the accuracy ranges +/- 20% of the actual value.
-The variety of gases available to be measured is extensive, and most of them are not readily detected by more common 4-gas meters.
-It is the ability to get an on the spot gas reading, with very little in the way of equipment or expense, that has made these colorimetric gas detection tubes so popular.
+Gas detector tubes use well-established technology to take 'grab samples' of suspected gases.
+The readings are generally referred to as 'qualitative,' since the accuracy ranges +/- 20% of the actual value.
+The variety of gases available to be measured is wide, and most of them are not readily detected by more common 4-gas meters.
+The ability to get an on-the-spot gas reading, with very little in the way of equipment or expense, has made these colorimetric gas detection tubes so popular.

 A gas detection tube is a small, portable device used to detect the presence of hazardous gases against the amount of oxygen in the air in confined spaces and work environments.
 They can detect particular gases or vapors in the atmosphere and can be used in combination with a handheld gas detector.
 It is easiest to use when you are aware of the target gas, but they can also be used to identify which type of gas is in the air.

 It’s best to refer to the owner’s manual to learn how to use your gas detection equipment properly.
 Once both ends have been broken off, insert the tube into the handheld piston pump according to the instructions.
 You will now need to pull through a sample of the air you want to test.
 You can either enter the area while wearing the proper protective gear or use hand pumps or sample pumps to draw air out of the work area and into the gas detection device.

 The detector tube will need a certain amount of time to analyze the reading to produce an accurate result.
 Some units will produce readings in just a few seconds, but others may need up to 40 seconds to test the work environment properly.
 This ensures the granulated chemicals in the tube are exposed to the air sample.
 Let the air circulate throughout the device before deeming the environment safe for human occupation or moving on to the next area.
 You should study the target gas including where it tends to collect in the work environment, so you can keep the gas detector in the right position.